 The Unique Device Identification (UDI) system is a global standard mandated by regulatory authorities like the U.S. FDA (Food and Drug Administration) and incorporated into the EU’s MDR.

-UDI requires that every medical device be labeled with a unique identifier, which can be used to track the device through its entire supply chain and lifecycle.
+UDI requires that every medical device be labelled with a unique identifier, which can be used to track the device through its entire supply chain and lifecycle.

 This system improves traceability, reduces medical errors, and facilitates efficient recalls when necessary.
 It also helps in the accurate recording of devices in electronic health records and supports more robust post-market surveillance.